Student Discount: The 2019 Guide

 Totum discounts include: 6 months free trial of Amazon Prime + 50% off after the free trial, 40% off Pizza Express, 25% off ODEON (Mon-Thur), 20% off National Express & Eurolines, 12% off the 16-25 Railcard, £10% off Co-op, 10% off ASOS, 10% off Megabus.

-ISIC discounts include: 30% off Lonely Planet, 25% off Gatwick, Heathrow and Stansted Express, 20% off Eurolines, 15% off Go Ape & 5% off Homestay.
+ISIC discounts include: 30% off Lonely Planet, 25% off Gatwick, Heathrow and Stansted Express, 20% off Eurolines.
+As well as 15% off Go Ape & 5% off Homestay.

 At £12 for 1 year (£32 for 3 years) this card is definitely worth considering… especially if you’re about to graduate and aren’t yet ready to say goodbye to your beloved student discount.
 Applying for your NUS Extra card is super easy, just head over to the NUS Extra website and click “buy your Totum card now”.

 The UNiDAYS app provides all the benefits of having student discount in a convenient (and FREE) app.
-You don’t get a physical card with this – all you need to do is download the UNiDAYS app.
+You don’t get a physical card with unidays – just download the UNiDAYS app.

 Popular brands such as Urban Outfitters, Asos and Apple are all featured on UNiDAYS and since all you need is the app on your mobile device, you always have access to your discount.
 While UNiDAYS is less about your essential items and more about shopping for extras, it’s a must-have for any UK student who enjoys the odd treat.